 To promote healthy, safe, and varied experiences for all park users, and to protect natural resources and wildlife, the Department recommends piloting off-leash dog recreation on specified trails at Quarry Park and Pillar Point Bluff for 12 months.
 The trails on which off-leash dog recreation would be allowed are shown on the maps attached.
-These trails were selected because they are largely located away from Environmentally Sensitive Habitat Areas ("ESHA"), are wide enough to safely support passing recreationalists, and provide a variety of hiking experiences for park visitors.
-Also, on -leash dog recreation is currently allowed at both Pillar Point Bluff and Quarry Park, which means dogs are not being introduced to these parks for the first time, but instead are being allowed to recreate in a new way.
+These trails were selected because they are largely located away from Environmentally Sensitive Habitat Areas (ESHAs), are wide enough to safely support passing recreationalists, and provide a variety of hiking experiences for park visitors.
+Also, both Pillar Point Bluff and Quarry Park currently allow on-leash dog recreation which means dogs are not being introduced to these parks, but instead are being allowed to recreate in a new way.

-To protect natural resources, and to guide and educate visitors, the pilot program would include the installation of signage at trailheads and trail junctions, as well as the installation of fencing and signage between designated off-leash trails and ESHAs.
-The pilot program does not include an enclosed area for off-leash dog recreation (i.e., dog park), and prohibits off-leash dogs from going off trail, or from entering developed areas (i.e., playgrounds, parking lots) and sensitive habitats.
+To protect natural resources, and to guide and educate visitors, the pilot program would include the installation of signage at trailheads and trail junctions, and fencing and signage between designated off-leash trails and ESHAs.
+The pilot program does not include an enclosed area for off-leash dog recreation (i.e., dog park), and prohibits off-leash dogs from entering developed areas (i.e., playgrounds, parking lots) and sensitive habitat, and from going off trail.